LexLoki/pybdm-lba/README.rst

 BDM and the necessary parts of the algorithmic information theory it is based on are described in `this article <https://www.mdpi.com/1099-4300/20/8/605>`_.

-See the official documentation_ for more information.
+See the `wiki <https://github.com/LexLoki/pybdm-lba/wiki>`__ for more information.

+And the original project official documentation_

 Installation